-Section XXXI.
-Use of Product on Virtualized Infrastructure and Changes to that Infrastructure or other charges provided the State assures the guest operating system(s) running within that hypervisor environment continue to present computing resources to the licensed product in a consistent manner.
-The computing resource allocations within the State's hypervisor software based management controls for the guest operating system(s) executing the product will be the only consideration in licensing compliance related to computing resource capacity.
+Section XXXIV.
+Use of Product on Virtualized Infrastructure and Changes to that Infrastructure

+The State operates a virtualized computing environment and uses software-based management and resource capping.
+The State retains the right to use and upgrade as deemed appropriate its hypervisor and operating system technology and related hardware without additional license fees or other charges provided the State assures the guest operating system(s) running within that hypervisor environment continue to present computing resources to the licensed product in a consistent manner.
+The computing resource allocations within the State's hypervisor software-based management controls for the guest operating system(s) executing the product will be the only consideration in licensing compliance related to computing resource capacity.